-Threat image projection system means an evaluation tool that involves periodic presentation of fictional threat images to operators and is used in connection with x-ray or plosives detection systems equipment TSA means the Transportation Security Administration ssment means any review, audit, or other examination of the security of a transportation infrastructure asset; airport; maritime facility, port area, or transi system; rall transi facility; commercial motor vehicle; or pipeline; or a transportation-related automated system or nature of the system of the syst ddress security concerns.
+Threat image projection system means an evaluation tool that involves periodic presentation of fictional threat images to operators and is used in connection with x-ray or plosives detection systems equipment

+TSA means the Transportation Security Administration ssment means any review, audit, or other examination of the security of a transportation infrastructure asset; airport; maritime facility, port area, or transit system, rail transit facility, commercial motor vehicle or pipeline; or a transportation-related automated system or network to determine its vulnerability to unlawful interference, whether during the conception, planning, design, construction, operation, or decommissioning phase.
+A vulnerability assessment may include proposed, recommended, or directed actions or countermeasures to ddress security concerns.

-1a) In general.
+a) In general In accordance with 49 U.S.C.
+114(s), SSI is 60 In general.
 In accordance with 40 U.S.C.
-114(a), SSI is information obtained of enveloped in the conduct of security information obtained of seveloped in the conduct of security of which TSA has determined would-
+114(a), SSI is information obtained of developed in the conduct of security information obtained of seveloped in the conduct of security of which TSA, has determined would-

-(I) Constitute an unwarranted invasion of privacy (including, but not limited to, information contained in any U.S.C.
-11 control of the Constitution of the Constitut a) In general In accordance with 49 U.S.C.
-114(s), SSI is provided in writing by TSA in the interest of public safety or in furtherance of transportation security, the following information, and records containing such information
+(I) Constitute an unwarranted invasion of privacy foundating, but not limited to, information contained in any Uniformation contained in any Uniformation obtained from any person, or Security of the Contract o provided in writing by TSA in the interest of public safety or in furtherance of transportation security, the following information, and records containing such information